PT Path Podcast

 In this conversation Cory Arth discusses his journey – from growing up in Truckee, Lake Tahoe in an outdoor sports environment to navigating a non-traditional career path in movement-based medicine.
 He currently resides in Shanghai, China, where he strives to make a significant impact on the local health and fitness landscape.
 Cory shares his experiences working with top-level athletes globally, from Los Angeles to Qatar and Brazil, and recounts his key influences and mentors, highlighting the importance of mentorship, humility and passion.
 He delves into the challenges faced by the profession, including burnout, and stresses the importance of a systems-based approach in understanding movement.
 The discussion also tackles the intricacies of working in professional sports settings, the evolution of physical therapy in China, and Cory's vision for the future of healthcare.

-Episode 4: Starting Small, Thinking Big, and Redefining PT Entrepreneurship
+Episode 4: Alyssa Herrera-Set - Starting Small, Thinking Big, and Redefining PT Entrepreneurship

 In this episode, we dive into the inspiring career of Alyssa Herrera-Set, PT, DPT, an alum of the UCSF/SFSU Graduate Program in Physical Therapy and a renowned physical therapist.
 We explore her career trajectory, from working in advertising to becoming an entrepreneur in physical therapy.
 Alyssa shares her journey into founding On the Move Physical Therapy and Pilates, discussing her motivations and the challenges she faced.
 She also highlights her work with young athletes and the inception of gymSAFE, a nonprofit aimed at ensuring gymnast safety.
 Additionally, Alyssa talks about her passion for mentoring, her podcast 'Papaya Talk', and her future plans for global retreats.
 Alyssa shares how she found inspiration from hairstylists, dentists, and fellow PTs in shaping her business – and offers insights on building with heart, staying curious, and following your passion wherever it leads.